 If your troop or group wants to require additional guidelines outside of these common requirements, please reach out to Customer Care for final approval.

-If a volunteer, program host, and/or participant is exhibiting symptoms of COVID-19 they are required to leave the program site immediately.
+If a volunteer, program host, and/or participant is exhibiting symptoms of illness that cannot be attributed to another health condition or specific activity they are required to leave the program site immediately.
 If unable to leave immediately, the following protocols should be followed:

 Girl Scouts of Western Washington Travel Disclaimer: At any time, approvals for travel can be rescinded as COVID-19 restrictions are updated due to phase rollbacks, outbreaks and/or new COVID-19 state restrictions.
 Make sure that you research your destinations and work with vendors/locations that have flexible cancellation policies.
 Girl Scouts of Western Washington will not be responsible or held liable for travel refunds, incurred fees and/or trip cancellations costs.